 - 6.8.1.
-There may be occasions when an employee is asked to carry out duties which are of a higher responsibility to those of their substantive post for a period of time, or to 'act up' into a more senior job within the Council, covering the full range of duties of the higher job.
+There may be occasions when an employee is asked to carry out duties which are of a higher responsibility to those of their substantive post for a period, or to 'act up' into a more senior job within the Council, covering the full range of duties of the higher job.
 In such circumstances an additional payment may be made in line with the Council's policy on payment of acting up or honoraria.
-The scheme can be found at Appendix F. - 6.8.2.
+The scheme can be found at Appendix E. - 6.8.2.
 The Chief Executive must approve any acting up or honoraria payments proposed for Chief Officers.
-Where the acting up or honoraria payments would result in the total pay package exceeding £100,000, then approval must be sought from full Council in consultation with the Independent Remuneration Panel. - 6.8.3.
+Where the acting up or honoraria payments would result in the total pay package exceeding £100,000 then approval must be sought from full Council. - 6.8.3.
 Payment of honoraria will only apply to situations of more than four weeks duration and will normally be for the maximum period of up to 12 months, and subject to three monthly interval review unless otherwise agreed.